 - Multi-policy discount

 - New customer discount

 Each insurance company offers its customers different discounts, so be sure to ask your agent which discounts you're eligible for.

-When it comes to protecting you home and personal property from earthquake damage, it's critical to get a variety of quotes before choosing, so you can get the best quote at the right price.
-A Trusted Choice® agent is always available to help you discuss coverage options, suggest policies, or even help you file a claim.
+When it comes to protecting your home and personal property from earthquake damage, it's critical to get a variety of quotes before choosing, so you can get the best quote at the right price.
+Our agents are always available to help you discuss coverage options, suggest policies, or even help you file a claim.